Metal-on-metal hip replacement Q & A

 Research is constantly being carried out to try to answer this question.
 All materials have advantages and disadvantages, but most modern materials are showing excellent results and it’s likely that more than one type may be equally effective for you.

 How do I make sure I have a good, experienced surgeon?

-Your GP is likely to have seen other patients who need hip surgery in your area so they’ll have a very good idea who to recommend to you.
+Your GP is likely to have seen other patients who need hip surgery in your area so they’ll have a very good idea of who to recommend to you.
 If you have friends, family or other patients who've had hip surgery, they can also give you a 'customer view'.

 Where can I get more information?

 Your doctor and your surgeon in particular will be able to discuss all matters related to your hip and hip surgery with you.
-The websites of the British Hip Society and the British Orthopaedic Association also be helpful.
+The websites of the British Hip Society and the British Orthopaedic Association will also be helpful.
 You can also contact the Arthritis Care on freephone 0808 800 4050 or email Helplines@arthritiscare.org.uk for more support.